 Another major challenge to studying the human microbiome and its associated diseases is the lack of effective tools to achieve targeted modulation of individual species to study their ecological function within multispecies communities.
 Dr. He’s team was the first to develop a proof of concept that it is possible to examine the ecological importance of individual species within a complex microbial community by knocking out or knocking down one particular species with a targeted antimicrobial and then tracking the impact on the rest of the species within the same community.
 Using a specifically targeted antimicrobial peptide against human cariogenic S. mutans, they showed targeted killing of S. mutans within an in vitro oral multispecies community, and the drastic reconstruction of the microbial structure following its removal.

-The research has received media attention through joint press release.
+The research has received media attention through joint press releases.
 The following are some of the related news links:

 Currently, using this approach, Dr. He’s team is in the process of identifying and studying “keystone” species whose removal could result in the collapse of the normal community structure and have significant impact on community functionality.